MarwanMagdy0/OOP_UNDERStAND/first_part_s1.md

 ## what is it

-- it's a programming paradigm : is a style of programming, a way of think about software concept of objects.
+- it's a programming paradigm, a style of programming, a way of think about software concept of objects.
 - this system apply on many languages.
 - oop is one of many programming paradigms
 - we was using procedural programming the way of function to function implementation.